hackedwebsite/wordpress-htaccess-file/README.md

 # wordpress-htaccess-file
 Wordpress htaccess security file includes
 A set of useful Apache sever rules to protect
-Your WordPress website from a possible attacks from Hackers.
+Your WordPress website from possible attacks